SpaceSUITE-ReactiveResponseCourses/Image-Processing-Course-for-Building-Management---Spain/installation guides/python-environment.md

 This document explains how to create and configure a working Python environment for the UHI project using Miniconda.

-It is recommended to put your project folder/save the UHI folder provided in your drive root, or in Documents.
+It is recommended to put your project folder/save the UHI folder provided in your drive root, preferrably outside of C:\.
 In this example, we will use D:\

 ---